Ca-ssius/full-stack-exam-mojica/README.md

 ## How to execute the code?

 ## STEP 1
--- Create a virtual environment (.venv).
+-- Create a virtual environment (.venv) in python.

 ## STEP 2
 -- Use the terminal with .venv to execute "python app.py" without the "".